SAP/open-resource-discovery/static/spec-v1/interfaces/Document.ts.txt

   /**
    * [URL reference](https://tools.ietf.org/html/rfc3986#section-4.1) (URL or relative reference) to the endpoint or UI for the action.
    *
-   * If the link is relative to base URL, it is RECOMMENDED to provide a relative URL to it, starting with `/`.
+   * If the link is relative to base URL, it is RECOMMENDED to provide a relative URL.
    */
   url: string;
 }